sfambach/Sunflower/README.md

 # Sunflower

-this is a fork of the original sunflower porject written by a chinese guy.
+this is a fork of the original sunflower porject written by shihaipeng03.
 Find the original project under the following link:

 https://github.com/shihaipeng03/Sunflower